willgeary/willgeary.github.io/about.md

 ![Me and my baby]({{ site.url }}/assets/bike_will.jpg)

+I love using Python and R to greal insites from data and will blog about some of projects here.

+{% highlight python %}
+def show()
+  x = 1
+  return "show", x
+{% endhighlight %}

 # About this site
 This site was made using Jekyll and Github Pages  .
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)